openstack-infra/zuul/doc/source/user/config.rst

 ..
 TODO: See TODO for more annotated examples of common pipeline configurations.

-.. zuul:attr:: pipeline
+.. attr:: pipeline

    The attributes available on a pipeline are as follows (all are optional unless otherwise specified):

-   .. zuul:attr:: name
+   .. attr:: name
       :required:

       This is used later in the project definition to indicate what jobs should be run for events in the pipeline.

-   .. zuul:attr:: manager
+   .. attr:: manager
       :required:

       There are currently two schemes for managing pipelines: